jfnavarro/st_viewer/README.md

 # Spatial Transcriptomics Research Viewer

+"ADD TRAVIS BUILD STATUS HERE"

 The ST viewer is a tool to visualize spatially resolved gene expression data on top of cell tissue figures with the correct location.

+The ST Viewer is cross platform which means that it can be built and run in MAC, UNIX and WINDOWS PCs.
 The ST viewer allows to interact with the data dynamically.
 Users can see where specific genes are expressed and how expressed they are.
 It has different threshold options